 The Company's Board of Directors approved a 1-for-10.98 reverse split of the Company's outstanding common stock.
-This reverse split will be effected prior to the effectiveness of the registration statement relating to the Company's initial public offering.
 Accordingly, all shares and per share amounts were retroactively adjusted to reflect this reverse split.

 Use of Estimates

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make significant estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities, at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting periods.
 Significant estimates and assumptions are required in providing for losses on accounts receivable, fair value of warrants and conducting impairment reviews of long-lived assets.
 The Company bases its estimates on historical experience and various other assumptions that it believes to be reasonable under the circumstances.
 Although the Company regularly assesses these estimates, actual results could differ materially from these estimates.
 Changes in estimates are recorded in the period in which they become known.